Location – Cusco, Peru

 How can you help? – Donate £40 to provide 1 month of art supplies for 50 children!
 Donate here

 Further Information – Being so close to Cusco, Picalfor is working with several local tour operators to ensure some of the benefits of tourism reach the surrounding areas.
 It also recruits local volunteers such as students from Cusco, as well as international ones though its volunteer program Globalteer

-Recent News -A former pupil, who left Picaflor in March 2017 to attend secondary school, has won a great achievement in English at a regional level.
+Recent News -A former pupil, who left Picaflor to attend secondary school, has won a great achievement in English at a regional level.
 José (not his real name) attended Picaflor House for many years and is a very bright and studious boy who was keen to learn English.
 As such, José took advantage of teacher Lynn’s instruction in the classroom and advanced well.

 José took part in an English competition at his school (the local state school of Oropesa) and won.
 He then went on to represent the school at regional level, competing against winners from all of the state schools in the Cusco region.
 José won again, beating all his fellow students and was commended on his excellent pronunciation.
 His mother visited Picaflor House (where her two younger children still attend) to thank everyone for providing him with the tools with which to learn English.

 This is a wonderful achievement for José and indeed a testament to the English teaching and facilities of Picaflor House, facilitated by the financial support and interest of The LATA Foundation.